 Theology, Piety, and Practice

 How do we Christians grow?
 The answer is the Word of God and prayer.
 There are different ways we get the Word, and different contexts in which we pray.
 We get the word in various ways and we ask God for growth in prayer.
 So I challenge you to pray for growth, and seek the word for its incisive truths.
-God grows us through the means of the word and prayer.

 The Word of God promotes the Word.
 As the means of growth.
 For example, Hebrews 4:12 “For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.”